Fair-Exchange/safecoin-docker/README.md

 ```
 docker-compose -p safecoin exec safecoin bash
 ```
-You will be on a Ubuntu image.
+You will be on a Debian Stable image.

 #### I have a problem or I can't find my question on FAQs
 Join on [Discord](https://discord.gg/c6hWAkQ) and ask there.
 Someone will help you for sure! :)